Best Day to Book Flights

 The main point here is the best time to fly, but I think you also need to remember that you can reduce even further an already cheap ticket if you use your credit or debit card.
 Talk to your bank or credit card company to learn more about ways to reduce your travel expenses as well as the best time to use your rewards.
 The way it works, you accumulate points when you use your card for purchases on things like restaurants, groceries, travel, and entertainment.
 Then, you can get cash back or apply the points to reduce your fare, receive VIP treatment at airport lounges, enjoy speedier bag checking, and upgrade your ticket to first class or business class.

 Flight booking is a game, but if you play it well and understand the rules by which airlines are abiding, you can substantially diminish your overall travel budget.
-You could even fly free of charge-why not?
 The best time to book flights span from Tuesday through Thursday as well as during the off-peak season in the specific route you plan to take.